Mediterranean Heterotopies #2

 Object and costumes design, live making: Yasmin Steinmetz

-Assistant director: Galit Criden and Nurit Dreamer
+Artistic consulting: Galit Criden and Nurit Dreamer

-The piece is supported by Mifal HaPais.
+The piece is supported by Mifal HaPais,

 2.10.22 - Catalysi Festival, Teatro Comandini, Cesena.